 - Has your physician told you that you have significant health problems due to your substance abuse?

-- Have you ever experienced severe symptoms of withdrawal when you attempt to stop using mind altering substances?
+- Have you ever experienced severe symptoms of withdrawal when you attempt to stop using mind-altering substances?

-- Have you ever caused significant pain to your family, friends or loved ones as a result of your substance abuse?
+- Have you ever caused significant pain to your family, friends, or loved ones as a result of your substance abuse?

-- Do you repeatedly lie to your family, friends and loved ones to hide your substance abuse, or as a result of your extensive use of drugs or alcohol?
+- Do you repeatedly lie to your family, friends, and loved ones to hide your substance abuse or as a result of your extensive use of drugs or alcohol?

-The Bright Futures Treatment Center admissions team, and substance abuse specialists would be more than happy to speak with you concerning yourself and or a loved one who is seeking professional help for affiliations with substance abuse.
+The Bright Futures Treatment Center admissions team and substance abuse specialists would be more than happy to speak with you concerning yourself and or a loved one who is seeking professional help for affiliations with substance abuse.
 We know that the road to recovery can be a long and burdensome one.
 However, we are more than willing to be there for you every step of the way.
 Opt for either a singles or couples rehab Florida facility and make the necessary change in your life.